BotYue/ELE-231-LTSpice-26Fa-SU/Chapter 1 Homework/Problem3_RLC.md

 ## Task

-In LTSpice, build this circuit with one resistor, one capacitor, one inductor.
+In LTSpice, build this circuit with one resistor, one inductor, one capacitor.

 <img src="media/image4.png" width="300">